mribasEngloba/englobity/readme/publishIt.md

 > npm version x.x.x

 where X is the number of version.
+Then execute:

+> npm install

 and finnaly

 > npm publish --access public

-> WARNING: if is the first time you run the publish command, first register engloba-tech in your terminal
+**WARNING**: if is the first time that you are running the publish command, first register engloba-tech in your terminal

 > npm adduser engloba-tech